Thursday, July 7, 2016

 • On Good Morning America in 1991, when asked about abortion he replied, “There is a Christian position, I think, but I’m not prepared to say what it is.”
 Ahh, leadership!

 • His son, Franklin Graham, reportedly receives a yearly salary of $1.2 million.
-Due to his recent sex scandals and loud support of Trump, a petition for his removal from the organization has received over 11,000 signatures.
+Due to his recent sex scandals and loud support of Trump, a petition for his removal from the organization has received over 22,000 signatures.

 • Jimmy Swaggart’s ‘ministry’ has bounced back nicely from his highly publicized adulterous prostitute/masturbation humiliation back in 1988.
 An insider claims Swaggart Ministries pulls in $2 million a month from duped donors.
 A ministry-funded printing facility takes on lucrative commercial printing jobs on the side, including posters for local night clubs and CD labels for foul-mouthed hip-hop artists.
-His ‘two-bedroom cottage’ he frequently mentions in his sermons is actually a gold-fauceted, 9,337 square foot mansion on 20 landscaped acres – the most expensive residence in Baton rouge.
+The ‘two-bedroom cottage’ he frequently mentions in his sermons is actually a gold-fauceted, 9,337 square foot mansion on 20 landscaped acres – the most expensive residence in Baton rouge.
 He was the inspiration of the Ray Stevens song, “Would Jesus wear a Rolex?”

 • Pat Robertson’s net worth is estimated to be somewhere between two hundred million and a billion dollars.
 His involvement in politics – including running for President – is well-known.
 Less well known is his support of Zaire dictator Mobutu and Liberian dictator Charles Taylor, both guilty of war crimes and gross human rights violations.
 In 2007 he pronounced that God had told him that millions of Americans would die in a terrorist attack before the year was out.
 Apparently God was wrong, but Robertson still has millions of worshipers.